get-carefull/data-api-mapper-js/README.md

 const inserts = await dataApiClient.batchInsert(insert, params)
 ```

-You can use batchInsert into a transaction too.
+You can use batchInsert inside a transaction too.
 For example:

 ```javascript